Tongues of Serpents: Plot details

 The final egg, an experimental cross between a Parnassian and a Cheqeured Nettle, hatches a sickly runt who is unable to fly.
-Rankin decides to do away with it humanely, but Demane claims it for himself, naming it Kulingile.
+Rankin decides to do away with it humanely; however, Demane claims it for himself, naming it Kulingile.
 Kulingile eats enormously, growing at a rapid pace, and eventually develops the buoyant sacs which help dragons to fly.
 These sacs are enormous enough to allow him to float, and Dorset, the dragon surgeon, announces that only dragonets destined to become the heaviest of heavy-weights ever exhibit negative total body weight in this way.
 This creates further difficulties for Demane, as officers who dismissed the runt to his care now envy him his heavyweight dragon and attempt to suborn Kulingile from him.
-(It is also a source of personal frustration to Demane: though it is not revealed until the next novel in the series, Crucible of Gold, he and Ensign Emily Roland have formed a romantic attachment, and by obtaining a dragon of his own to fly alongside Excidium, whom she will someday inherit from her mother, he had hoped to increase his standing in her eyes.)

 The British finally catch sight of the thieves near Uluru and chase them northwards to the northern coast.
 There they find the source of Tharkay's smuggling ring: a port, operated jointly by the Larrakia people and the Chinese themselves, using trained sea serpents to ferry cargo from China.
 The Yellow Reaper is there as well; she has already hatched and bonded with the Larrakia, calling herself Tharunka, and declines to return to the Aerial Corps, though she is of material benefit in helping Temeraire establish diplomatic ties with the Larrakia.
 (As a Celestial, he has absolutely no trouble commanding the respect of the Chinese.)
 Laurence is relieved of the burden of reporting this when HMS Nereide arrives with orders to seize the port by force.
 However, the bombardment is completely thwarted by the Chinese, by the simple expedient of unleashing the sea serpents against the Nereide, and Laurence and the Nereide are politely but firmly asked to leave.
 Upon return to Sydney, Laurence discovers that Bligh's replacement, Lachlan Macquarie, is intent on fighting the Chinese over the port, which leads to another rebellion.
 Macarthur is reinstalled as First Minister of Australia, with him proclaiming the colony's loyalty to the King.
 Iskierka is ordered to Brazil to counter Napoleon's latest plans there, whilst Macarthur attempts to entice Laurence into taking a position with the nascent Australian government.
 Laurence refuses, merely seeking a quiet retirement with Temeraire in the Australian countryside.